Battle of Vella Gulf: Aftermath

-Many of the Japanese soldiers and sailors left floating in the water after their ships sank refused rescue by American ships.
-A total of 1,210 Japanese soldiers and sailors were lost, mostly by drowning.
-Six hundred and eighty-five troops were lost.
-In addition, 356 men were lost on Hagikaze and Arashi (178 on each), while 169 were lost on Kawakaze.
+Most of the Japanese soldiers and sailors left floating in the water after their ships sank refused rescue by American ships.
+A total of 685 Japanese soldiers were lost, mostly by drowning.
+In addition, 356 sailors were lost on Hagikaze and Arashi (178 on each) and 169 on Kawakaze.
 A small group of 300 survivors reached Vella Lavella.
-They were later transferred to Kolombangara Island.
-During this battle, not one U.S. ship was struck by so much as a single bullet or shell, with the only casualty being a crush injury to a gun loader caused by an accident.
+They were later transferred to Kolombangara.
+During this battle, no U.S. ship was struck, with the only casualty being a crush injury to a gun loader caused by an accident.

 The battle—coming less than one month after the night action at the Battle of Kolombangara—was the first time that the Japanese had been beaten in a night destroyer action.
 The six destroyers had accomplished what a squadron of 15 American PT boats could not shortly before: sink the Tokyo Express with torpedoes with no American or friendly navy losses.
-The Empire of Japan could no longer supply their garrison on Kolombangara Island, and the Allies bypassed it, landing instead on Vella Lavella to the west on 15 August.
+The Empire of Japan could no longer supply their garrison on Kolombangara, and the Allies bypassed it, landing instead on Vella Lavella to the west on 15 August.
 The Japanese Army soon abandoned Kolombangara, completing their withdrawal by early October.

 Two of the US destroyer captains, Lieutenant Commanders Clifton Iverson (Dunlap) and Frank Gardner Gould (Sterett), were later awarded the Navy Cross for their actions during the battle.